MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

 In other instances, your customers may ask to be handed off to a live agent immediately.
 For example, customers may type "talk to agent" mid-way into a conversation.

-When the copilotdetects an escalation in this manner, it will automatically redirect the user to the [**Escalate** system topic](authoring-system-topics.md?tabs=preview#escalate).
+When the copilot detects an escalation in this manner, it will automatically redirect the user to the [**Escalate** system topic](authoring-system-topics.md?tabs=preview#escalate).
 This type of trigger is known as _implicit triggering_.

 ### Explicit triggers